 Storing: These cookies will last on the counter for 4 days in an airtight container.
 You can put them n the refrigerator for up to a week.

 Freezing: You can freeze these cookies.
 Freeze raw cookie dough or frozen baked cookies recipe for up to 3 months.
-We like these Souper Cubes containers for freezing – they have specific molds for cookie dough which are great!
-Code CLEANEATINGCOUPLE works sitewide.
+We like these containers for freezing cookie dough.

 Reheating: You can reheat these cookies from frozen in the microwave or let them thaw to room temperature before eating.

 - Preheat your oven to 350 degrees and prepare a parchment lined baking sheet.

 - In a bowl or stand mixer, cream together softened butter and brown sugar until light and fluffy.

 - Add creamy peanut butter, eggs, and vanilla.
 Mix until combined

 - Add baking soda, oats and mix again until combined.